 Pop Up And Redirect Traffic - Simple Explanation

 Do you want to outrun competitors on the market?
-Don't know what tools to use to get efficient results that your clients ask you for?
+Don't know what tools to use to get the efficient results your clients ask you for?
 This article will look at such aspects of your work in digital marketing as popup traffic and redirect.

 Pop up and redirect: what are they?

 Let's stop at some terminology first.
 Some of you may already know it, but it may be new information to consider for others.

 Pop up traffic can be illustrated with such an example.
 Remember when you were browsing the Web, visiting some websites, clicking links on the site that brought you to the landing page?
 Well, that's what pop up traffic is.

 Similarly, when you visit a site and then are taken to the landing – it is called redirect.

 Both options can be the saviour of your company or a complete failure.
 At this point of your work, you have to research and predict whether they are going to work for your current project.
 What draws attention to these methods is their price.
 Working with these types of traffic is inexpensive, but not always it will bring you results.
 More often the quality of traffic is not very high.

 Common verticals for mentioned traffics

 The most widespread verticals here would be Google Play installs, pin submits, sweepstakes, coupons, vouchers, gift cards, and any adult offers.